Motlakz/signup-form/README.md

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.
-I will use HTML and CSS to build a form and attempt to make it responsive
+I will use HTML and CSS to build a form and attempt to make it responsive.